 Consider used western saddles for your riding needs – and dramatically increase the purchasing power of your hard-earned dollars.
 Buying a used saddle gives you access to a brand name or handmade saddle, for the same money as a new generic saddle of lower quality.

 What type of western saddle fits your horse riding demands?
-Choose your saddle by western discipline, manufacturer, or horse size.
-Plenty of choices are generally available: used roping saddles, used western show saddles, plus used ranch, trail, cutting, reining, and barrel saddles.
+Choose your saddle by riding discipline, manufacturer, or horse size.
+Plenty of choices are generally available: used roping saddles, used western show saddles, plus endurance, ranch, trail, cutting, reining, and barrel saddles.